-The construction and infrastructure industries are the first things that come to mind when we talk about project manager positions in Australia.
+The construction and infrastructure industries are the first things that come to mind when discussing project manager positions in Australia.

-If you opt to work in this type of industry, you must possess a high level of risk management and planning skills and a thorough understanding of legal requirements and building regulations.
+Suppose you choose to work in this industry.
+In that case, you must possess a high level of risk management and planning skills and a thorough understanding of legal requirements and building regulations.

-Even though you will find most project managers working for traditional construction and infrastructure companies, several professionals are looking for profitable career options in rising industries like Information Technology (IT).
+Most project managers work for traditional construction and infrastructure companies.
+However, many others are looking for profitable career options in rising industries like Information Technology (IT).

 In addition to the project management courses you have completed, you might have to study IT or an equivalent course, depending on the IT company you are applying to.